jdeluyck/kcoreorg-website/_posts/2009/2009-03-08-autoswitching-network-interfaces.md

   - ifplugd
   - ifupdown
 ---
-Since I&#8217;m a lazy git, I want my laptop to automatically switch back & forth between my wired and wireless interfaces.
-Seems that stuff like <a href="http://projects.gnome.org/NetworkManager/" target="_blank">Network Manager</a> can do that for you, but it&#8217;s not really my thing.
-I don&#8217;t like stuff where you need a <a href="http://en.wikipedia.org/wiki/Graphical_user_interface" target="_blank">GUI</a> to configure it, a duplicaton of network configuration, and it also tends to hang my machine.
+Since I'm a lazy git, I want my laptop to automatically switch back & forth between my wired and wireless interfaces.
+Seems that stuff like <a href="http://projects.gnome.org/NetworkManager/" target="_blank">Network Manager</a> can do that for you, but it's not really my thing.
+I don't like stuff where you need a <a href="http://en.wikipedia.org/wiki/Graphical_user_interface" target="_blank">GUI</a> to configure it, a duplicaton of network configuration, and it also tends to hang my machine.
 No idea why, though.

 After an afternoon of fiddling around with several things, I came up with the recipe:
 1 portion <a href="http://0pointer.de/lennart/projects/ifplugd/" target="_blank">ifplugd</a>, a good mix of <a href="http://packages.debian.org/ifupdown" target="_blank">ifupdown</a> configuration with <a href="http://guessnet.alioth.debian.org/" target="_blank">guessnet</a> mappings, and some home-grown scripts.
 Mix well, and let simmer over a hot stove for half an hour. ;)